-- The World Economic Forum ranks Singapore third in the world for financial market development in The Global Competitiveness Report 2017-2018.
+- The World Economic Forum ranks Singapore fifth in the world for its financial system in The Global Competitiveness Report 2018.

 - Singapore has a well-established business infrastructure with a transparent and efficient institutional framework, a pool of highly skilled English-speaking professionals and international regulatory standards.